ipruter/Edgar-Web-Scraper/README.md

 ### How to Test Edgar Web Scraper
 Anytime the program makes a connection to a page on Edgar is displays the status code.
 The code returned should be a 200 or else there may be a connection issues or denied access to the web page.

 Test with investors that you know have F-13 filings.
-A failer to produce data does not mean the program didn't work but the program should display data in real time as it's scraping if the investor has filed an F-13 document.
+A failure to produce data does not mean the program didn't work but the program should display data in real time as it's scraping if the investor has filed an F-13 document.

 After running cell three, the program should have created an investors table in the database.
 Any investment that is 7.5% or greater of the total portfolio of a single investor should have a 1 in the SafeInvestment column.
 This should be tested with an investor who have investments greater, but close to 7.5% to test the boundary.